libhal-google/libhal/README.md

 ### Drivers should not log to STDOUT or STDIN

-Peripheral driver must NOT log to stdout or stderr.
+Peripheral drivers must NOT log to stdout or stderr.
 This means no calls to

 - `std::printf`
 - `std::cout`